brainhack-school2020/anproulx-fMRI-autism/README.md

 ### Background

 I am a Master's student in Psychology currently enrolled at the University of Montreal.
 My main focus is in genomic imagery which consists of relating information about genetics to fonctional and structural brain phenotypes.
-More specifically, I am interested in functional connectivity measures in the resting-state.
+More specifically, I have been interested in functional connectivity measures in the resting-state in carrier populations.

 ## Project definition